-- 1. Choose the shortest route from the compressor to the condenser. - 2.
-Use different pipe sizes for horizontal and vertical lines to make it easier to match line pressure drop and refrigerant velocity to discharge-line requirements. - 3.
-To assure proper oil entrainment and avoid annoying sound levels, size the discharge line so refrigerant velocity equals or exceeds the minimum velocity in Table 5 Minimum discharge line velocities for oil entrainment and remains below 3500 fpm. - 4.
-Prevent oil and condensed refrigerant from flowing back into the compressor during "off" cycles by: - a. pitching the discharge line toward the condenser, and - b. routing the discharge line so that it rises to the top of the condenser, then drops to the level of the condenser inlet, creating an inverted trap. - 5.
+- 1. Choose the shortest route from the compressor to the condenser. - Use different pipe sizes for horizontal and vertical lines to make it easier to match line pressure drop and refrigerant velocity to discharge-line requirements. - 3.
+Prevent oil and condensed refrigerant from flowing back into the compressor during "off" cycles by: - a. pitching the discharge line toward the condenser, and - b. routing the discharge line so that it rises to the top of the condenser, then drops to the level of the condenser inlet, creating an inverted trap. - 4.
 Double risers are generally unnecessary.
-The scroll compressors in ACC condensers and condensing units unload to the extent that a single, properly sized riser can transport oil at any load condition. - 6.
+The scroll compressors in ACC condensers and condensing units unload to the extent that a single, properly sized riser can transport oil at any load condition. - 5.
 Riser traps are also unnecessary.
 Avoid using riser traps.
 If the discharge riser is sized to maintain the proper refrigerant velocity, adding a trap will only increase the pressure drop.